Write stronger stories!

 This was great overall.
 One of the things I noticed in particular is that you did a really good job of balancing the feelings of wonder and wish-fulfillment (which are important in most fantasy stories), with the feelings of horror and darkness, which makes each one feel more powerful because of the contrast.
 Like probably most people, I’ve heard of amulets before, but this was hands down the best I’ve ever seen anyone do with the concept.
 During the trip to the enchanted forest, you really captured the wonder and awe of that landscape.

-You brought a sense of history and culture to both our world and the fantasy world, and you did all this while keeping the pacing perfect.
+You brought a sense of history and culture to both our world and the fantasy world, and you did all that without info-dumps.

 I also really appreciated that you found ways in the plot to allow the protagonist to experience different “set pieces” and worldbuilding elements, like having him go to the satyrs' temple, so that as a reader, I could know and experience what that was like. . . .